STOCKS NEWS EUROPE-UK small caps up 0.2 pct early on

-The FTSE Small Cap index gains 0.2 percent in early trade, while the FTSE 100 is up 0.3 percent, and the FTSE 250 index adds 0.1 percent.
+The FTSE Small Cap index gains 0.2 percent in early trade, underperforming bigger advances by the FTSE 100 and FTSE 250 indexes, ahead 0.6 percent and 0.8 percent respectively.

-LMS Capital jumps nearly 9 percent after the property firm's independent non-executive directors say they were looking to replace chairman Robert Rayne, following a disagreement over strategy as Rayne seeks to break-up the investment group.
+Laura Ashley jumps 12.2 percent after the fashion and homewares retailer doubles its interim dividend and reports a 28 percent rise in first-half adjusted pretax profit, prompting Seymour Pierce to initiate coverage on the stock with a "buy" rating.

-Trading Emissions falls 3.2 percent after the British clean-energy projects developer says it will scrap its dividend following a steep drop in carbon prices, and unveils plans to re-register in the Isle of Man.
+Immunodiagnostic Systems sheds 4.5 percent as the diagnostic testing kits maker says, in an AGM statement, that it continues to seek acquisitions which can either add value to its existing franchise or exploit is asset base.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net